Oust House minority leader, SC urged

 Lagman then cited that the separate election of the minority leader by members of the minority under the Rules of the House only applies when there is no clear runner-up to the Speaker as when there was a lone candidate (which happened in the 14th Congress in 2007) or when three candidates for Speaker figure in a tie for runner-up (circumstances that were not present in the Baguilat-Suarez case).

-Suarez is co-author of bill seeking to restore death penalty for heinous crimes, including drug trafficking.
+Suarez is co-author of a bill seeking to restore death penalty for heinous crimes, including drug trafficking.

 The petitioners against Suarez’s House minority leadership oppose the reimposition of capital punishment.